Put metal food and drink cans in your curbside recycling bin. You can take other scrap metal to the Bainbridge Island Senior/Community Center (BISCC).

 If you have a question about whether an item is acceptable or not, please email Barbara.

-Examples of bigger scrap metal accepted at the transfer station:
+Examples of scrap metal accepted at the transfer station:

-BBQs, barbeques, bicycles, blenders, bread makers, cable, chainsaws, chicken wire, clothing irons, coffee makers, cookware, curling irons, lawn edgers, empty drums, fencing, filing cabinets, fitness equipment, hair dryers, hand tools, kitchenware, lawn mowers, lawn tools, metal chairs, metal furniture, metal pots, microwaves, miscellaneous metal, rebar, rims, small kitchen and bathroom appliances, toasters, weed eaters, wheel rim, wire, and yard tools.
+Barbeques, bicycles, blenders (without the glass container), bread makers, cable, chainsaws, chicken wire, clothing irons, coffee makers (without the glass carafe), cookware, cords (cut off the plug — it cannot go through the machine they use to strip the wire), curling irons, lawn edgers, empty drums, fencing, filing cabinets, fitness equipment, hair dryers, hand tools, kitchenware, lawn mowers (no fluids, no batteries), metal chairs, metal furniture, metal pots, microwaves, miscellaneous metal, rebar, small kitchen and bathroom appliances, tanks (need to be empty and vented — holes drilled or valves removed), toasters, weed eaters, wheel rim, wire, and yard tools.